Abu Sayeed Chowdhury: Career

 Chowdhury joined the Calcutta High Court Bar in 1947, and after the partition of India, he came over to Dhaka and joined the Dhaka High Court Bar in 1948.
 In 1960, he was appointed as the advocate general of East Pakistan.
 He was elevated to the post of Additional Judge of the Dhaka High Court on 7 July 1961 by the then Pakistani President Ayub Khan and was confirmed as judge of the Dhaka High Court after two years.
 He had been a member of the Constitution Commission (1960–1961) and chairman of the Bengali Development Board (1963–1968).

 Chowdhury was appointed as the vice-chancellor of the University of Dhaka in 1969.
 In 1971, while in Geneva he resigned from the post as a protest against the genocide in East Pakistan by the Pakistan army.
 From Geneva, he went to the UK and became the special envoy of the provisional Mujibnagar Government.
 An umbrella organisation, The Council for the People's Republic of Bangladesh in UK was formed on 24 April 1971 in Coventry, UK, by the expatriate Bengalis, and a five-member steering committee of the council was elected by them.
 He was the High Commissioner for the People's Republic of Bangladesh, London, from 1 August 1971 to 8 January 1972.

 President of Bangladesh

 After liberation, Chowdhury returned to Dhaka and was elected as president of Bangladesh on 12 January 1972.
 On 10 April 1973, he was again elected as president of Bangladesh.
 In December of the same year he resigned and became special envoy for external relations with the rank of a minister.
 On 8 August 1975, he was included in the cabinet of Sheikh Mujibur Rahman as minister of ports and shipping.
-After Rahman was assassinated, he became the minister for foreign affairs in the cabinet of President Khondaker Mostaq Ahmad in August 1975, a position which he held till 7 November the same year.
+After Mujib was assassinated, he became the minister for foreign affairs in the cabinet of President Khondaker Mostaq Ahmad in August 1975, a position which he held till 7 November the same year.